 Derivative instruments enable end-users to modify or mitigate exposure to credit or market risks.
 Counterparties to a derivative contract seek to obtain risks and rewards similar to those that could be obtained from purchasing or selling a related cash instrument without having to exchange upfront the full purchase or sales price.
-JPMorgan Chase makes markets in derivatives for customers and also uses derivatives to hedge or manage its own risk exposures.
-Predominantly all of the Firm's derivatives are entered into for market-making or risk management purposes.
+JPMorgan Chase makes markets in derivatives for customers and also uses derivatives to hedge or manage its own market risk exposures.
+The majority of the Firm's derivatives are entered into for market-making purposes.